 - Check your Inbox only once/day.
 This rule is a difficult one but increases your productivity.
 You might consider even larger intervals.

 - Write concise Emails.
-With a descriptive subject, the adequate recipients, and a precise definition of expected feedback.
+With a descriptive subject, adequate recipients, and a precise definition of expected feedback.

 My Email workflow is: